Akcea Therapeutics Inc. (AKCA) and Ionis Pharmaceuticals Inc. (NASDAQ:IONS) Comparing side by side | New Business Observer

 |25.74

-Demonstrates Akcea Therapeutics Inc. and Ionis Pharmaceuticals Inc. earnings per share (EPS), gross revenue and valuation.
+Table 1 highlights Akcea Therapeutics Inc. and Ionis Pharmaceuticals Inc.’s gross revenue, earnings per share (EPS) and valuation.

 Profitability

-Table 2 has Akcea Therapeutics Inc. and Ionis Pharmaceuticals Inc.’s return on assets, net margins and return on equity.
+Table 2 provides us Akcea Therapeutics Inc. and Ionis Pharmaceuticals Inc.’s net margins, return on assets and return on equity.

 |Net Margins